tsdataclinic/dataclinic-cookiecutter/{{ cookiecutter.repo_name }}/README.md

 ```
 git push -u origin cleaning_script
 ```
-6. Go to git lab and create a merge request.
+6. Go to GitHub and create a merge request.
 7. Either merge the branch yourself if your confident it's good or request that someone else reviews the changes and merges it in.
 8. Repeat
 9. ...